TheMasterR/vpn/README.md

 **Requirements**

 * Your server must have a publicly resolvable DNS record.
-* Your server must be reachable over the internet on ports 80/tcp, 443/tcp and 51820/udp (Default WireGuard port, user changeable).
+* Your server must be reachable over the internet on ports 80/tcp and 443/tcp and 51820/udp (WireGuard).

 ### Usage